 Outdoor & Entertainment Venues in Hampton Roads

 Aside from historical sites, beaches, and water activities, the Hampton Roads region has several family-friendly entertainment venues.
-Busch Gardens contains more than 50 thrilling rides and attractions and has been named the “World’s Most Beautiful Amusement Park” every year since 1990.
+Named the "World's Most Beautiful Amusement Park," Busch Gardens Williamsburg contains more than 50 thrilling rides and attractions.
 Water Country USA is the largest water park in the mid-Atlantic and offers mega-slides, a lazy river, and themed play areas that kids will love.
 Ripley’s Believe It or Not! is the place to go for interactive, mind-boggling exhibits and activities, including a Vortex Tunnel, a 4D movie theater, and Impossible LaseRace.

 Children will love getting up close with animals at Virginia Living Museum, the Virginia Zoo, and Bluebird Gap Farm.
 They’ll also enjoy completing a challenging treetop adventure at Go Ape, and biking, hiking, and playing at Newport News Park.